appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

   -f values.yaml
 ```

-Please note that the release name must be 18 characters or fewer.

 The installation process duration depends on factors such as network speed and the processing power of your Kubernetes nodes.
 Typically, the installation may take between 10 to 15 minutes.

-You can use `watch` command on a second terminal on Linux/MacOS systems to watch the pod creation process by running:
+You can use `watch` command on a second terminal on **Linux/MacOS** terminals to watch the pod creation process by running:

 ```bash
 watch kubectl get pods -n appcircle
 ```

-If you want to make sure that all containers are ready to use, you can the `kubectl wait` command on a third terminal window.
+If you want to make sure that all containers are ready to use, you can the `kubectl wait` command on another terminal window.
 The `appcircle` in the command is the Helm release name.
 So if you have changed the release name in the installation process, change the command according to your release name.

 ```bash
 kubectl wait --for=condition=ready pod -l app.kubernetes.io/instance=appcircle-server -n appcircle --timeout 1200s